tozny/terraform-provider-tozny/docs/index.md

 Tozny Terraform provider for Infrastructure As Code (IAC) automation of Tozny products.

-Can be used to provision Accounts, along with associated Clients, Realms and Identities.
+Can be used to provision Accounts, along with associated Clients, Realms and Identities, Applications and Providers.

 [About Tozny](https://tozny.com).